anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Based on the intended target environment described in {{sup-env}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).

 * To facilitate the communication between a pledge in responder mode and registrar, additional functionality is needed either on the registrar or as a stand-alone component.
   This new functionality is defined as registrar-agent and acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
-These requests are than provided by the  registrar-agent to the registrar.
+These requests are then provided by the  registrar-agent to the registrar.
   This requires the definition of pledge endpoints to allow interaction with the registrar-agent.

-* The communication between the registrar-agent and the pledge MUST NOT rely on transport layer security (TLS) because the pledge does not have certificate a that can easily be verified by {{RFC6125}} methods.
+* The communication between the registrar-agent and the pledge MUST NOT rely on transport layer security (TLS) because the pledge does not have a certificate that can easily be verified by {{RFC6125}} methods.
 It is also more difficult to use TLS over other technology stacks (e.g., BTLE).

 * The use of authenticated self-contained objects provides a work around for both the TLS challenges, and the technology stack challenge.